LET US STOP COMPLAINING

 We are rejecting God

 When we are complaining, we are saying that Almighty God is not our Lord.
 We are saying that He is not capable to be our God, he is not fit to help us, and he cannot help our situation.
 In Psalm 144:11-15, the psalmist requested for the things that would make people happy, in verse 14, he said that these will make complaining to cease, people will be happy, and such people who do not complain has God as their Lord.
 We weaken our people when we fail to obey the words of the Lord.
 Who am I to question God or the one He has placed over me?
 Who am I?
 Why should I complain and to whom?
 I have learnt not to complain to God because according to the book of Jude God hates complainers.
 So I have concluded that prayer is my key to get the right answer.
 David is telling us in the book of Psalm to be very careful what we say.
 I warn you not to touch the Lord’s anointed and do His servants no harm.
-Moses spent forty years training to be the Leader and another forty years to become the deliverer and with eighty years of training the people wanted it their own way and they gave Moses a very hard time.
+Moses spent forty years of training to be the Leader and another forty years to become the deliverer and with eighty years of training the people wanted it their own way and they gave Moses a very hard time.
 God had a plan for them and I am telling you that we are not going into the promises of God unless we stop complaining and repent so that justice will be tempered with mercy.

 Our Spirit is weakened.

 The third thing we should realize when we complain is that it weakens our spirit; it becomes difficult to move forward.
 Let us look at Ps.
 77:3.
 The psalmist said that “when I complained, my spirit was overwhelmed”; another version says that “my spirit faints.”
 Has complaining ever solved any problem apart from aggravating it?
 Because you are complaining that an examination is tough, has it made is easy?
-Or has it made you to pass it?
+Or has it made you pass it?
 Complaining of not having a job will not get you one.
 Has it ever happen?

-In Job 10:1, we discover that complain brings weariness to life.
+In Job 10:1, we discover that complaint brings weariness to life.
 Job said he was weary of his life and he was disgusted with it and so he will complain without any reservation and he will speak in the bitterness of his soul.
 Complaints will only aggravate bitterness of soul.
 I will say this to you that complaining makes enemies.
 So when we complain to God about His works and His people we make ourselves enemies to God.
 I say no more on this subject, but allow me to finish the subject and thank God for speaking to our hearts and ask Him to make us better children for His Kingdom.
 My brothers and sisters of The Mystical Order let us shake ourselves and walk in the vocation before us.

 Another effect of complaining is that it makes our countenance sad.
-Have your seen anybody complaining about someone smiling or laughing?
+Have you seen anybody complained about someone smiling or laughing?
 It is not possible; a complainant will look sad, angry and at times dejected.
 In Job 9:27 while Job was complaining and accusing God, he admitted that if only he could forget his complaints, he will be able to put off his sad countenance and he will be of good cheer.
-Complain will only increase our sadness, it can only make us to feel worse, not better.
+Complain will only increase our sadness, it can only make us feel worse, not better.
 It makes us heavy and laden with more burdens.
 We hurt people in the process, we destroy homes and can destroy lives even a church.
 It is the work of the devil that came to kill, steal and destroy.

-As I conclude, complaining is a sin and God hates it when we complain, it displeases Him and makes Him to send His wrath on us.
-Complaining also means that we are rejecting God as our Lord; it weakens our spirits and makes us to be sad and feel dejected.
+As I conclude, complaining is a sin and God hates it when we complain, it displeases Him and makes Him send His wrath on us.
+Complaining also means that we are rejecting God as our Lord; it weakens our spirits and makes us be sad and feel dejected.
 If you have not been complaining, do not start, and if you are the type that is always complaining, the earlier you stop, the better.